mikaelli4444-collab/erm/README.md

 👨🏻‍💻 AI Agent (In progress)

+👨🏻‍💻 Projects (In progress)

 ✔️ Company Management

 ✔️ WebSockets for notifications

 ❌ Report Export (Pending)

-❌ Share links to track projects with the end client (Pending)
+👨🏻‍💻 Share links to track projects with the end client (In progress)

 ## 🤝 Contribution